 Michigan Territorial Maps

-Scroll down to see all of them by date
+Scroll down to see all the maps by date

 1805 - 1818

 Separation of the Wisconsin Territory from Michigan Territory in preparation for Michigan statehood.
 The combined red and blue areas form the Michigan Territory at its maximum extent.

 From 1805-1818, the western border was a line through Lake Michigan.

 Between 1818 and 1833, Illinois and Indiana became states and the unincorporated land from their territories, plus a handful of other townships, were made part of Michigan.

 Between 1833 and 1836, all the remnants of the old Northwest Territory were part of the Michigan Territory along with portions of the Louisiana Purchase.

 Michigan becomes a state of the Union when it agrees to the boundaries dictated by the U.S. Congress, giving up its claim to the Toledo Strip and accepts the western portion of the Upper Peninsula.